beni045/gesture_controlled_robot_pet/README.md

 # Run the Robot

 ### Atlas 200DK
+1. Download/Clone this repo to your development PC as well as Atlas 200 DK.
-1. Open a terminal on your setup VM (ascend), and navigate to the following directory:
+1. Open a terminal on your development PC, and navigate to the project directory, for example: cd hand_gesture_controlled_robot_pet/script/
-   cd /home/ascend/Desktop/Atlas_robot_pet/script/
 3. In the same terminal, run the presenter server:
    bash ./run_presenter_server.sh
-5. Open a second terminal on your setup VM (ascend), and SSH into the Atlas 200 DK:
+5. Open a second terminal, and SSH into the Atlas 200 DK:
    ssh HwHiAiUser@192.168.1.2
   (The IP address for USB connection of the Atlas 200 DK will normally be 192.168.1.2)
   The default password to SSH is Mind@123.
-4. Navigate to the folder which holds the main program of the application:
+4. Navigate to the folder which holds the main program of the application, for example: cd /home/HwHiAiUser/HIAI_PROJECTS/Atlas_robot_pet/code_live/
-   cd /home/HwHiAiUser/HIAI_PROJECTS/Atlas_robot_pet/code_live/
 6. Run the main program on the Atlas 200 DK:
    python3 main.py

+Note, in the project, [Presenter Server](https://gitee.com/Atlas200DK/sdk-presenter) is used to demo the video captured from the camera.

 ### Raspberry Pi
 1. Start Raspberry Pi into Raspbian OS